alegrotti/LABSO_IThreadPorcellini/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+In the `src` subfolders there are the .class files for the execution.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management